Assumption of Risk, Release of Claims and Hold Harmless Agreement

 MEDICATIONS

-All medications prescribed by a doctor must be dispensed by program nurse or counselors.
+All medications prescribed by a doctor must be dispensed by program nurses or counselors.
 Please fill out the medical forms and bring medications to the attention of the program staff at registration.
 Housing staff are not authorized to dispense medications.

 VISITORS